There is a lot of incorrect information online about how to properly take care of a Russian tortoise.

 Don't use newspaper, rabbit pellets, and alfalfa hay.
 In the latter's case, tortoise sometimes start eating them and start suffering from too much protein.

-Having the right temperature is also very important to taking care of a Russian tortoise.
+Having the right Russian tortoise temperature and lighting is also very important to taking care of a Russian tortoise.

 In the housing of the tortoise, temperatures should be in the low 70s.
 During the night, temperature should be in the 60s, but if things get too cool then they don't digest food.
 If things are too warm, then they stop eating and may start thinking about hibernation.
 Without such a micro-climate, the animals can easily get dehydrated if not provided with enough drinking water.